HackSC/ui-kit/README.md

 </div>
 <br />

 The official UI kit for HackSC!
-This is where we store most of our main theme kit that was bootstrapped in 2023.
+This is where we store most of our main theme kit that was bootstrapped and successfully used in HackSC 2023.

 ## Installation